 We have worked with Federal and State agencies to establish that our technologies and installations are safe for fish and eels.

 We protect the environment, and leave fish migration and habitats undisturbed or improved.

 We work transparently to form working relationships with our partners—public or private, agencies or investors—across all disciplines.

-Archimedes screw generators balance between efficiency, fish and environmental protection.
+Our two key technologies provide a balance between efficiency, fish safety and environmental protection.

-"We founded this company to restore useful work to the dam sites and waterways that built New England and the nation.
+"We founded this company knowing we could re-vitalize the dam sites and waterways that built New England and the nation.
 We have found in our process that the nation’s builders had a remarkable understanding of the value of the resource.
-They knew precisely how to use it in their time.
-We have found a way to use the foundation they built, and in a clean, non-invasive way, renew its value."
+We use the foundation they built, and in a clean, non-invasive way, renew its value."